Adrift: Seventy-six Days Lost at Sea: Rescue

-On the eve of April 20, 1982, He spotted lights on the island of Marie Galante, southeast of Guadeloupe.
+On the eve of April 20, 1982, he spotted lights on the island of Marie Galante, southeast of Guadeloupe.
 The next day, on Callahan's 76th day afloat in the raft, fishermen picked him up just offshore, drawn to him by birds hovering over the raft, which were attracted by the ecosystem that had developed around it.
 During the ordeal, he faced sharks, raft punctures, equipment deterioration, physical deterioration, and mental stress.
 Having lost a third of his weight and covered with scores of saltwater sores, he was taken to a local hospital for an afternoon, but he left that evening and spent the following weeks recovering on the island and while hitchhiking on boats up through the West Indies.

 Aftermath

 During his journey, Callahan experienced a few positive elements aside from suffering, describing the night sky at one point as "a view of heaven from a seat in hell".
 He still enjoys sailing and the sea, which he calls the world's greatest wilderness.
 Since his survival drift, he's made dozens of additional offshore passages and ocean crossings, most of them with no more than two other crew.

 This incident is featured on the I Shouldn't Be Alive episode "76 Days Adrift".
 Callahan's story also featured on an episode of British survival expert Ray Mears's television series Extreme Survival.

+In 2024, the book was made into the feature documentary, 76 Days Adrift, executive produced by Ang Lee and Steven Callahan and directed by Joe Wein.